simdjson/simdjson/doc/ondemand.md

 ### The native architecture flag

+The On Demand API uses advanced architecture-specific code for many common processors to make JSON preprocessing and string parsing faster.
+By default, however, most c++ compilers will compile to the least common denominator (since the program could theoretically be run anywhere).
+Since On Demand is inlined into your own code, it cannot use these advanced versions unless the compiler is told to target them.
+The `-march=native` flags says "target the current computer," which is a reasonable default for many applications which both compile and run on the same processor.
+The `-march=native` flag is unsupported and unnecessary on some platforms such as ARM (aarch64) but useful for best performance on x64 (e.g., Intel) systems.

-Passing `-march=native` to the compiler makes On Demand much faster by allowing it to use optimizations specific to your machine.
+Passing `-march=native` to the compiler may make On Demand much faster by allowing it to use optimizations specific to your machine.
 You cannot do this, however, if you are compiling code that might be run on less advanced machines.

-On Demand uses advanced architecture-specific code for many common processors to make JSON preprocessing and string parsing faster.
-By default, however, most c++ compilers will compile to the least common denominator (since the program could theoretically be run anywhere).
-Since On Demand is inlined into your own code, it cannot use these advanced versions unless the compiler is told to target them. -march=native says "target the current computer," which is a reasonable default for many applications which both compile and run on the same processor.
+That is, be mindful that when compiling with the  `-march=native` flag, the resulting binary will run on the current system but may not run on other systems (e.g., on an old processor).

+On some systems, the On Demand API provides some support for runtime dispatching when you do not compile with  `-march=native`: that is, it will attempt to detect, at runtime, the instructions that your processor supports and optimize the code accordingly.
+However, you may get better performance with the `-march=native` flag on recent Intel and AMD systems.

 The Basics: Loading and Parsing JSON Documents
 ----------------------------------------------